JBuongio/jbuongio.github.io/_pages/sci_comm.md

 Senator Alexander was also unable to visit with us.
 By the way, while most represtatives’ offices are furnished with native décor that reminds them of home, Alexander’s office wins the prize for the most over the top decorations.
-It was like walking into a glorified Cracker Barrel, with coonskin caps and old muskets hung on brown splinterred wood walls.
+It was like walking into a a next-level Cracker Barrel, with coonskin caps and old muskets hung on brown splinterred wood walls.
+I liked it.

 We were called back by John, a current Oak Ridge National Lab Science Policy fellow.
 John has a PhD in materials science, and so he understands the importance of continued federal science funding.
 He